dsieradzki/makoon/README.md

 **Used technologies:**

 - [Wails V2](https://wails.io/)
-- Go 1.18
+- Go 1.19
 - React 18 (MobX, PrimeReact, Tailwind, Formik, Yup)

 ## :pushpin: Plans for the future

-Project was created in spare time to test [Wails V2](https://wails.io/) library in practice, for my another application, also I missed tools for creating Kubernetes cluster on Proxmox so decided take advantage of this situation, and I wrote my own.
+Project was created in spare time to test [Wails V2](https://wails.io/) library in practice for my another application, also I missed tools for creating Kubernetes cluster in easy way on [Proxmox VE](https://www.proxmox.com) so decided take advantage of this situation, and I wrote my own.
 I hope it will be useful to someone, but keep in mind, project is in early stage of development.

-Basically, development of the project depends on interest of community, feel free to report bugs and features.
+Basically, development of the project depends on interest of community, feel free to report bugs and feature requests.

 **Planned features:**